gcgarner/IOTstack/docs/Containers/Node-RED.md

-expr: warning: '^ERROR: ': using '^' as the first character of a basic regular expression is not portable; it is ignored /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys pi@iot-dev.mydomain.com's password:
+expr: warning: '^ERROR: ': using '^' as the first character of a basic regular expression is not portable; it is ignored /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys pi@host.docker.internal's password:
 ```
 The response may look like it contains errors but those can be ignored.

-Enter the password you use to login as «USERID» on «HOSTADDR» and press <kbd>return</kbd>.
+Enter the password you use to login as "pi" on the host and press <kbd>return</kbd>.

 Normal completion looks similar to this:

 ```
 Number of key(s) added: 1

-Now try logging into the machine, with:   "ssh 'pi@iot-dev.mydomain.com'" and check to make sure that only the key(s) you wanted were added.
+Now try logging into the machine, with:   "ssh 'pi@host.docker.internal'" and check to make sure that only the key(s) you wanted were added.
 ```